StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Anchor/Id.md

 ---
 layout: default
 title: Anchor.Id
 description: Gets or sets the unique identifier of this asset resource!
-This can be helpful for debugging, managine your assets, or finding them later on!
+This can be helpful for debugging, managing your assets, or finding them later on!
 This is StereoKit's asset ID, and not the system's unique Name for the anchor.
 ---
 # [Anchor]({{site.url}}/Pages/StereoKit/Anchor.html).Id